 Prerequisites: A grade of "C" or better in three units of MATH 304 or BUS 181.
-One hour per week concurrent enrollment in Mathematics Activity Center.
 NOTE: Not open to students who have passed MATH 107.
 Course Advisory: SCC minimum English standard.
 Introductory examination of the structure of the number system.
 Covers such topics as an introduction to set operations, the field axioms of the real numbers, and the properties of the whole number exponents.
 Emphasizes operations with fundamental expressions; solutions of first degree equations, inequalities and linear systems.
 Introduces absolute value, radical and quadratic equations, applied problems involving first and second degree equations in one variable, point-slope and slope-intercept equations of lines and their graphs, and the concepts of relations and functions.
 Five hours lecture, one hour lab.